- Review the 2023-24 Standards of Affiliation (SOA) Checklist.

 - Remind local PTA leaders of important deadlines.

 - Remind local PTAs who have Washington State PTA as their registered agent, to confirm that the address on file is: Washington State PTA, 15 Oregon Ave, Suite 202, Tacoma WA 98409-7463.
-Updates can be made when filing their Annual Report with the Washington Secretary of State or by accessing a Statement of Change.
+Updates can be made when filing their Annual Report with the Washington Secretary of State or by filing a Statement of Change/Designation of Registered Agent.

 September Monthly Tasks